ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * In the former case, AS provides the access token to C, by specifying it in the "access\_token" parameter of the access token response.

-* In the latter case, AS uploads the access token to the /authz-info endpoint at RS as defined in {{c-rs}} and {{rs-c}}.
+* In the latter case, AS uploads the access token to the /authz-info endpoint at RS, similarly to what is defined for C in {{c-rs}} and {{rs-c}}.
 In case of successful token upload, the access token response to C does not include the parameter "access\_token", and includes the parameter "token_uploaded" encoding the CBOR simple value "true" (0xf5).
 An example is given in {{example-without-optimization-as-posting}}.

 When issuing any access token, AS MUST send the following data in the response to C.